Stampede at Vaishno Devi Shrine leaves 12 dead during New Year rush | Politics

 The minister also visited the injured devotees undergoing treatment at Shri Mata Vaishno Devi Narayana Superspeciality Hospital at Kakriyal.

 ''Traditionally, the pilgrims used to come on the festival days like Navratras, Dussehra and Deepavali.
-This is a new trend and we have to take measures accordingly (of youngsters visiting on New Year),'' he said, adding ''when we will sit and talk, we will talk about innovation and technology to find some solution to the issue.''
-President Ram Nath Kovind said he was very distressed to know about the stampede and offered condolences to the bereaved families. ''I wish speedy recovery to those injured,'' he said.
+This is a new trend and we have to take measures accordingly (of youngsters visiting on New Year),'' he said.

-Union Home Minister Amit Shah said he was deeply pained by the tragic accident.

-''Deeply pained by the tragic accident at Mata Vaishno Devi temple.
-In this regard, I have spoken to Lieutenant Governor of J&K Shri Manoj Sinha.
-The administration is working continuously to provide treatment to the injured.
-I express my condolences to the families of those who lost their lives in this accident,'' Shah tweeted in Hindi.

-Congress leader Rahul Gandhi said, ''The stampede at Mata Vaishno Devi temple is tragic.
-I extend my condolences to the families of the deceased.''
-Senior BJP leader and former legislator Devender Singh Rana, who interacted with the pilgrims here to take stock of the situation, said the incident was the first of its kind to take place at the shrine.
+Senior BJP leader and former legislator Devender Singh Rana, who interacted with the pilgrims here, said it is the first such incident at the shrine.

 ''It is a tragic incident and a sad moment for all of us.
 The whole administration is working to ensure the bodies are returned to their families and those injured are given adequate treatment,'' he said.